 Lynette S. Moreno’s career in the water industry began in 1991: Elk Grove Water Works (Private Water Utility), Customer Service Specialist 1991-1995; promoted to Administrative Manager 1995-1999; Carmichael Water District, Business Manager 1999-2003; served as Business Manager for four years and was promoted to Assistant General Manager July 1, 2003.

 Lynette graduated from the University of South Florida, Tampa in 1991 with a BA from the College of Arts and Sciences, majoring in Geography with emphasis in mapping/GIS.
-She is a member of the Sacramento Water Works Association (SAWWA) and American Water Works Association (AWWA); RWA Conservation Program, participant; ACWA/JPIA Human Resources Group, participant.
+She is a member of the Sacramento Water Works Association (SAWWA), American Water Works Association (AWWA), Government Finance Officers Association (GFOA), and California Public Employers Labor Relations Association (CALPELRA); RWA Conservation Program, participant; ACWA/JPIA Human Resources Group, participant.